stagedtrees/stagedtrees/README.md

 #### Model selection

 `stagedtrees` implements methods to perform automatic model selection.
-All methods can be initialized from an arbitrary staged tree object.
+All methods can be initialized from an arbitrary staged event tree object.

 ##### Score methods